emonnaja/Indonesian-IPTV/README.md

 You can watch livetv from Indonesian channels or premium tv with Indonesian subtitle without having to subscribe and pay anything.

+We do not profit from this IPTV service in any way.
+All support you give me will be used to pay for server costs to ensure your security and stability when watching TV.

 copy this link and paste it into your OTT Player, or to your video player (Make sure your device supports [DRM content](https://support.vidio.com/support/solutions/articles/43000656969-apa-itu-drm-)) :

 ```